 Dragon fruits overall are quite light feeders.
 If unfertilized however, they tend to grow more slowly.
 During the initial growing stage, a balanced nitrogen feed is good for the dragon fruit plant.
 It helps promote more root & branch growth.
-As it reaches flowering & fruiting, boosting up the phosphorous & potassium will help.
+As it reaches flowering & fruiting, boosting up the phosphorous & potassium amount will help.

 To increase the "stickiness" of the medium, try azomite.
 This material has dozens of minerals in it & helps keep vital nutrients in the soil not being washed away with watering.
-It can be good for long-lasting feeding.
+It can also be good for long-lasting feeding.

 |A to Z minerals

 |70+ beneficial elements

 Dragon fruits also absorb nutrients from their foliage surprisingly well.
 Some foliage spray may also work.
 Over-feeding them with too much nitrogen can kill the plants.
 Slow release over time feed works well for this purpose.

 |Good organic feed

 When flower buds are beginning to show up, we can stop the feeding & reduce the water amount.
-When the fruits are beginning to ripe (the fruit nourishing stage), don't feed them too much.
+When the fruits are beginning to ripen (the fruit nourishing stage), don't feed them too much.
 Feeding too much at this stage causes the fruits to turn very dark green.
 This actually creates some tightening of the fruits & can actually be counter-productive and slow down their growth.

 For simplicity, you can break down the feeding into three stages.
 It's good to feed before that stage arrives so the plants have some time to absorb & use the nutrients.
-When flowers start to turn dry & yellow (a bit like hay) on the fruits, we can begin water to keep the plants moist.
+When flowers start to turn dry & yellow (a bit like hay) on the fruits, we can begin watering to keep the plants moist.

 |Building up branches

 |Balance for flowering & fruiting

 The amount depends on how young/old the plants are.
 If it's about to rain, then apply the feed sooner for the third stage.
 As the fruits ripen, reduce the amount of food so the scales of the fruits won't turn too red.
 Potassium can help with fruit formation & create nice skin colors.